Grey Gowrie: Friends

 Gowrie remained friends with Lowell, his poetic mentor, and was a pallbearer at his funeral.
 He was also closely associated with Edward Plunkett, the Anglo-Irish painter.
 He described Margaret Thatcher, Francis Bacon and Andrew Lloyd Webber as among his best friends.
 He had come to know Bacon later in life, but discovered that they had both partly grown up around the same small town, Kilcullen in County Kildare.
 He was also friends with Boris Johnson, leading the pre-wedding dinner for Johnson's first marriage.
 He participated in a television documentary about another friend, Guinness heir Garech Browne.
 Auberon "Bron" Waugh pursued a decades-long public vendetta with Gowrie, over a romantic competition at Oxford which Gowrie had won; despite this, when Waugh died, Gowrie described him as "the greatest journalist of my generation".

 Death

 Lord Gowrie died at his home in Llanfechain, Powys, Wales, on 24 September 2021, at the age of 81, from COVID-19 during the COVID-19 pandemic in Wales.
-His widow, Adelheid "Neiti", Countess of Gowrie, survived him, and his son succeeded to the peerages and the clan chieftainship.
+His son succeeded to the peerages and the clan chieftainship.